benfjohnson/developer-dot/avatax/errors-and-outages.md

 At this time, the only API that may return SeverityLevel.Warning is PostTax.
 To account for the possibility that this may change in the future, we recommend you have a code path that will execute for ResultCode SeverityLevel.Warning for all API calls.
 This codepath may initially be the same as the codepath that is executed for a ResultCode of SeverityLevel.Error.

 The following error message...
+{% highlight text %}
-<pre class="prettyprint lang-text">The server was unable to process the request due to an internal error.
+The server was unable to process the request due to an internal error.
-For more information about the error, either turn on IncludeExceptionDetailInFaults (either from ServiceBehaviorAttribute or from the configuration behavior) on the server in order to send the exception information back to the client, or turn on tracing as per the Microsoft .NET Framework 3.0 SDK documentation and inspect the server trace logs.</pre>
+For more information about the error, either turn on IncludeExceptionDetailInFaults (either from ServiceBehaviorAttribute or from the configuration behavior) on the server in order to send the exception information back to the client, or turn on tracing as per the Microsoft .NET Framework 3.0 SDK documentation and inspect the server trace logs.
+{% endhighlight %}
 ...is returned frequently when one of the following has occurred:
 <ul>
 	<li>There is a malformed data element (SOAP) being passed in the GetTax call, for example the date 10/01/2010 vs. 2010-10-01 or DocType= salesinvoice vs. SalesInvoice.</li>